vladbph/cymatix-doc/README.md

         P~REPEAT: could you repeat please
         ...
 ```
 Intent `P~REPEAT` will trigger automatic return of `What type of pizza would you like?` in t_prompt field of the inference.
-You don't have to define the value of `P~REPEAT` in the `.prompt` section.
+You don't have to define the value of `P~REPEAT` in the `.bot` section.

 Please note, if previous intent was either R~ or I~ or X~, there will be no history records available.
 To have access  previous prompt always - consider training sample:
 ```
 .user
     F~REPEAT:what|what did you say|come again|repeat (please|)|pardon me
-.bot:
+.bot
     F~REPEAT: *
 ```
 Star `*` symbol tells to grab last value of the `t_prompt` in the history.